-28 Physical recreation premises
+29 Physical recreation premises

-(1) The obligations in Part 2 do not apply in relation to any indoor space or outdoor space in a physical recreation premises if that space is being operated only for the purpose of conducting a community sport activity.

-- (2) The obligations in Part 2 do not apply to an operator of a physical recreation premises if: - (a) the physical recreation premises is used exclusively for training by professional or high-performance sports persons; and - (b) the operator does not permit any person to enter or remain at the premises unless the person is necessary for the conduct of the activity being undertaken by the professional or high-performance sports persons. - (3) Clauses 8(2) and 17 do not apply to unstaffed gymnasiums or fitness centres. - (4) The obligations in Part 2 and clause 17 do not apply to unstaffed outdoor physical recreation premises. - (5) The obligations in clause 17 do not apply to a physical recreation premises located within an accommodation premises. - (6) The obligations in Part 2 do not apply in relation to mandatory vaccination workers attending a physical recreation premises to perform work or participate in essential training in an indoor space or outdoor space if: - (a) the physical recreation premises is not the mandatory vaccination worker's usual place of work; and - (b) the operator only permits the minimum number of persons necessary to access the indoor space or outdoor space for that purpose. - (7) The obligations in Part 2 do not apply in relation to patrons that attend a swimming pool or a hydrotherapy pool at a physical recreation premises for the purpose of obtaining hydrotherapy services (hydrotherapy patrons) if the operator complies with the requirements in subclause (8). - (8) The requirements are that the operator: - (a) ensures that each hydrotherapy patron accessing hydrotherapy services is accompanied by: - (i) a health worker; or - (ii) a carer, parent or guardian (if required); and - (b) does not permit the hydrotherapy patrons to participate in group hydrotherapy services; and - (c) does not permit the number of hydrotherapy patrons at any one time to exceed 10 in any pool; and
+- (1) The obligations in Part 2 do not apply in relation to any indoor space or outdoor space in a physical recreation premises if that space is being operated for the purpose of conducting a community sport activity and/or a swimming lesson conducted by a person with a current Swimming and Water Safety Teacher Accreditation. - (2) The obligations in Part 2 do not apply to an operator of a physical recreation premises if: - (a) the physical recreation premises is used exclusively for training by professional or high-performance sports persons; and - (b) the operator does not permit any person to enter or remain at the premises unless the person is necessary for the conduct of the activity being undertaken by the professional or high-performance sports persons. - (3) Clauses 8(2) and 17 do not apply to unstaffed gymnasiums, fitness centres or physical recreation premises within a residential complex. - (4) The obligations in Part 2 and clause 17 do not apply to unstaffed outdoor physical recreation premises. - (5) The obligations in clause 17 do not apply to a physical recreation premises located within an accommodation premises. - (6) The obligations in Part 2 do not apply in relation to mandatory vaccination workers attending a physical recreation premises to perform work or participate in essential training in an indoor space or outdoor space if: - (a) the physical recreation premises is not the mandatory vaccination worker's usual place of work; and - (b) the operator only permits the minimum number of persons necessary to access the indoor space or outdoor space for that purpose. - (7) The obligations in Part 2 do not apply in relation to patrons that attend a swimming pool or a hydrotherapy pool at a physical recreation premises for the purpose of obtaining hydrotherapy services (hydrotherapy patrons) if the operator complies with the requirements in subclause (8). - (8) The requirements are that the operator: - (a) ensures that each hydrotherapy patron accessing hydrotherapy services is accompanied by: - (i) a health worker; or - (ii) a carer, parent or guardian (if required); and

-- (d) takes all reasonable steps to implement relevant recommendations by the Victorian Government to manage public health risks arising out of the operation of the premises. - (9) The obligations in Part 2 do not apply in relation to patrons who attend a physical recreation premises; - (a) for the purpose of participating in a swimming lesson conducted by a person with a current Swimming and Water Safety Teacher Accreditation; or - (b) to accompany a patron referred to in subclause (a) and who is the parent, guardian or carer of that patron.
+- (b) does not permit the hydrotherapy patrons to participate in group hydrotherapy services; and - (c) does not permit the number of hydrotherapy patrons at any one time to exceed 10 in any pool; and - (d) takes all reasonable steps to implement relevant recommendations by the Victorian Government to manage public health risks arising out of the operation of the premises. - (9) The obligations in Part 2 do not apply in relation to patrons who attend a physical recreation premises: - (a) for the purpose of participating in a swimming lesson conducted by a person with a current Swimming and Water Safety Teacher Accreditation; or - (b) to accompany a patron referred to in subclause (a) and who is the parent, guardian or carer of that patron.

-29 Restricted retail premises
+30 Restricted retail premises